wiiu-smarthome/.github/profile/README.md

 - [Homebridge](https://homebridge.io) - [homebridge-wiiu](https://github.com/wiiu-smarthome/homebridge-wiiu)

 - [Home Assistant](https://home-assistant.io) - [ha-wiiu](https://github.com/wiiu-smarthome/ha-wiiu)

+*If you have a SmartThings Hub or Hubitat Elevation, please let us know so we can make an integration!*

 ## Other
 [python-wiiu-ristretto](https://github.com/wiiu-smarthome/python-wiiu-ristretto) is a Python library for interacting with Ristretto's API over the network.